background

 When does the CMMC Proposed Final Rule go into effect?

 However, the timeline for implementing CMMC 2.0 is still ongoing and subject to change.
 That's because there are two rules that fully implement CMMC 2.0.
 There is the 32 CFR rule and the 48 CFR rule, which implements CMMC policies in DoD contracts and describes the language that will be used in CMMC contracts.
-So while the program will be live in December, it won’t actually be a requirement in DoD contracts until the 48 CFR rule is final.
+So while the program went live in December, it won’t actually be a requirement in DoD contracts until the 48 CFR rule is final.

 The 48 CFR rule is expected to be final in Q2 2025.
 At that time, the CMMC phased rollout will begin.